Patryk27/lxd-snapper/readme.md

 - Probably some small refactoring - right now a few parts of the application seem to be quite rough.

+# Contributing

+I am very much open for contributions - e.g. if you have a request or you have found a bug, just drop an issue and I will happily take care of it.

 # Disclaimer